-4. The profiles of such "cheaters" have a large number of subscribers.
+4. Profiles of such "cheaters" have many subscribers.

 But despite the above signs, it is worthwhile to personally analyze the profile, because the likelihood that this is a real profile is not excluded.

 But how not to kill a huge amount of time checking and deleting bot profiles?
-The answer is simple - with the help of specially equipped services.
-For example: the GetpapaBot web utility located on the Crelab blog, and the @getpapabot robot located on the Telegram social network.
-To use it you only need:
+The answer is simple – using specially equipped services.
+For example: GetpapaBot web utility located on Crelab blog, and @getpapabot robot located on Telegram social network.
+For using it you only need:

 1. Write a personal email.